Psalm 5

 Notes

-This section provides the theological ground for the psalmist's appeal.
-The reason David can pray with confidence is that God is fundamentally opposed to evil.
-The declaration לֹא אֵל חָפֵץ רֶשַׁע אָתָּה ("you are not a God who delights in wickedness") is a foundational statement about God's moral character.
-The verb חָפֵץ means "to delight in, take pleasure in" -- God finds no pleasure whatsoever in evil.
+These verses provide the theological ground for David's confidence: God is fundamentally incompatible with evil.
+The declaration לֹא אֵל חָפֵץ רֶשַׁע אָתָּה ("you are not a God who delights in wickedness") is a foundational statement about God's moral character; the verb חָפֵץ means "to delight in, take pleasure in" — God finds no pleasure in evil whatsoever.

-The verb יְגֻרְךָ in verse 4b, rendered "dwell" in the BSB and "sojourn" in the translation, is from the root גּוּר, meaning "to sojourn, dwell as a guest or stranger."
+The verb יְגֻרְךָ in verse 4b, often rendered "dwell" or "sojourn," is from the root גּוּר, meaning "to sojourn, dwell as a guest or stranger."
 This is the same verb used for a resident alien living in Israel.
-The image is striking: evil cannot even temporarily reside in God's presence, not even as a guest passing through.
-It is utterly excluded.
+Evil cannot even temporarily reside in God's presence, not even as a guest passing through.

-Verse 5 uses the word הוֹלְלִים, translated "boastful" in the BSB and "boasters" in the translation.
+Verse 5 uses the word הוֹלְלִים, often translated "boastful" or "boasters."
 This participle is from the root הָלַל (not the root meaning "to praise," but a homonym meaning "to be boastful, to act madly").
 The same root describes the reckless arrogance of fools who think they can ignore God's moral order.
 These boasters לֹא יִתְיַצְּבוּ ("cannot take their stand") before God's eyes -- the judicial image is of someone who cannot maintain their position in court before the judge.

 Confidence in God's Steadfast Love (vv.
 7-8)